 Examination results are published on MAESTRO, the student management system.
 It is the responsibility of each student to inform themselves of the results of the examinations by consulting MAESTRO.
-Any student who has failed the annual or supplemental examinations should attend the script viewing morning on the day after publication of results and/or contact their tutor.
+Any student who has failed the annual or re-assessment examinations should make arrangements the day after publication of results, to meet with the relevant lecturer and/or contact their tutor.
 If the tutor is unavailable, the student should contact the Registrar's Office.